 Introduction to Fledermaus

 The Fledermaus application provides a powerful set of interactive 4D visualization tools for data preparation, analysis and presentation.
-It allows one to assemble and explore a virtual 4D world containing many object models including surfaces, images, points, lines, and cross-sections.
-The software is tailored for the display of marine geospatial data, ...
+It allows one to assemble and explore a virtual 4D world containing many object types including surfaces, images, points, lines, midwater data, cross-sections and many more.
+The software is tailored for but not limited to the display of marine geospatial data, and can handle both projected and geographic data sources for most object types.

 Fledermaus has been designed specifically to allow near real-time, interactive display of very large complex 3D objects at their full resolution.
 Fledermaus features a custom rendering engine, which automatically adjusts the amount of detail in a scene based on the performance of your hardware.
 Two visualization interfaces are provided that allow you to literally fly through the virtual 3D-exploration space.
 This makes the exploration of data a simple and intuitive process.
-The exploration environment is closely coupled with intuitive data analysis tools, which help delve into the information behind the imagery.
+The exploration environment is closely coupled with intuitive data analysis tools, which help delve into the information behind the imagery for detailed analysis and understanding.

 Fledermaus Reference Manual Table of Contents: